opensafely/documentation/docs/getting-started/tutorial/create-a-github-repository/index.md

-Here, you'll copy our OpenSAFELY research template to your own GitHub account, for developing your own study:
+Here, you'll copy our OpenSAFELY research template to your own GitHub account and use it to develop your own study:

 1. Click on the link below to create new repository based on our template.
    You may need to log in to GitHub if you are not already logged in: